uberspark/uapp-pvdriver-uart/src/linux/README.md

 Make sure the cross-compiler toolchain is on your path.

-Once you've re-configured your kernel, save the configuration and re-run the fish script, which will render an archive to copy to the Pi over scp.
+Once you've re-configured your kernel, save the configuration and re-run the fish script (tar_builder.fish), which will render an archive to copy to the Pi over scp.

 You should copy the fish script to the top-level of your kernel tree, as it uses relative paths that assume this as a starting location.